jcondotta/bank-account-recipients/README.md

 ```

 3. **Configure AWS Credentials for LocalStack**:
    In order to interact with LocalStack's simulated AWS services, you need to configure a separate AWS profile.
 This profile will have mock credentials, region, and the LocalStack endpoint.
+   <br><br>
    Run aws configure with the LocalStack profile:
    ```bash
    aws configure --profile localstack